OrrBav/Advanced-Programming-1-Course/README.md

-# Advanced-Programming-ex 1 part 2
+# Advanced-Programming- Ex 2
-this is the manual for the second part of Ex1.
+this is the manual for Ex2.

 **to compile and run perform the following commands:**
 1. git init